progbits/json-lisp/README.md

 ### Running the Project

-The `json-lisp` project provides a REPL-like environment.
+The `json-lisp` project provides a simple, REPL-like environment.
 To build the project and run the REPL:

 ```shell
 cargo run